-* Surprise decline in U.S. unemployment benefits buoys equities
+* Surprise decline in U.S. unemployment benefits buoys

 * Record drop in PC sales pulls U.S. tech shares lower